-Why Pursue an MEd in School Counseling?
+Why Pursue a Master's Degree in School Counseling

 The Master of Education in School Counseling provides the foundation for graduates to become certified school counselors in Texas (with two years of teaching experience at the time of application for state certification).
 Additionally, this program provides a diploma and transcripts specifying students’ training and specialty in school counseling.
 A variety of career opportunities are available upon graduation and state certification in education, non-profit, private, state, and federal sectors.